viam-modules/viam-camera-oak/README.md

 If you do not want to use the Viam registry, you can use the module from source [here](https://github.com/viamrobotics/viam-camera-oak).

 You must, however, verify that your system Python3 is compatible with Viam to run the module locally.
-Open a terminal on your robot, and run the following commands to check its Python and pip versions:
+Open a terminal on your machine, and run the following commands to check its Python and pip versions:

 ```console
 sudo python3 --version